 Physical alcohol dependence is another component of addiction that results in withdrawal symptoms.
 After you’ve been drinking for a long time, stopping consumption causes the body to go through rapid changes during the withdrawal period that may make you feel sick, nauseous, sweaty, and possibly even paranoid and anxious.
-Using medication to assist with alcoholism treatment for a smooth withdrawal can help you finally get clean and feel physically healthy enough to stay sober.
+Using medication such as Vivitrol to assist with alcoholism treatment for a smooth withdrawal can help you finally get clean and feel physically healthy enough to stay sober.

 The Difference Between Heavy Drinking and Alcoholism

-A heavy drinker has no mental or physical dependence on alcohol, though she may party hard or drink nearly a bottle of wine by herself at a party on the weekend.
-An individual with an AUD may not drink as much as the heavy drinker — but his life revolves around the next drink.
-He’s irritable when he doesn’t drink, and he’s anxious when his routine involving alcohol is postponed or interrupted.
-Maybe he gets headaches, or his hands start shaking when he goes too long without a drink.
+A heavy drinker has no mental or physical dependence on alcohol, though they may party hard or drink nearly a bottle of wine by themself at a party on the weekend.
+An individual with an AUD may not drink as much as the heavy drinker — but their life revolves around the next drink.
+They’re irritable when they don’t drink, and anxious when a routine involving alcohol is postponed or interrupted.
+Maybe they get headaches, or their hands start shaking when they go too long without a drink.
 This second person is both physically and mentally dependent on alcohol.

 Finding the line between heavy drinking and addiction can be tricky.
 Someone who drinks heavily may at some point use alcohol abuse as a medication, a crutch, or a numbing device when life becomes too much for them to handle.
 Someone with an AUD may be able to finally achieve sobriety and lessen their cravings for alcohol.
 Talk to your counselor or medical provider if you are concerned about your own alcohol use.

 Who Alcoholism Affects

 Anyone you know in the Denver area who is dealing with an AUD — or anyone from a family with an alcoholic parent or loved one — will tell you that alcoholism is a disorder with effects that spread through a person’s family, work-life, and social life.
 The person suffering from alcoholism may struggle with constant cravings for alcohol and physical and mental dependence symptoms.